zhivkopetrov/MonteCarlo/README.md

 1) To auto-generate na GNU makefile step inside the build directory and run "cmake .." in the terminal; The cmake should generate a GNU makefile.
 2) After generation is complete run "make";
-3) When compilation has completed run the binary with "./game";
+3) When compilation has completed run the binary with "./batman";

-NOTE: the binary takes argument - "isDiagonalMovementAllowed";
+NOTE: the binary takes argument - "number of points to evaluate".
+If no argument is provided - the default value of 500000 points are used.

-Run with "./game true" to allowed diagonal movements in the grid;
+TODOs:
+- Remove the hardcoded sleep
+- Add event polling and handle ESC key for exit.